 Agency Click – a casting database recommended by BCF Casting for independent background (BG) actors

 You can also register at talent agents for extra work.
-Some are listed on Reel West.
-Below are a few more to check out:
+Here are a few more to check out:

 Information on Talent Agencies, and a PDF list of all agencies is below:

 For information about employment standards of "Young People in Entertainment", visit this Employment Standards web site:

 Search the Vancouver Actors Guide for information about performing arts in Vancouver.
 They have a talent agencies page but do some research to find those who work exclusively with voice actors.
 Other useful online resources are:

 UBCP/ACTRA has information about getting into the world of stunts and is a good place to start your research.